 When I signed up for a couple classes last fall at the local community college, I had no clue it would be the best decision I’ve made in a long time.
 I was ready to explore new creative frontiers and what I discovered took me by surprise.
 I’m not slowing down anytime soon.
-I’m starting the spring semester next week and taking another ceramics class, a photography class, and a small business class.
+I’m starting the spring semester next week and taking another ceramics class and a photography class.
 Before the rush of a new semester begins, I thought I would reflect on the two classes I took last fall.

 I went into this class hoping for a fun, new hobby, but it turned into an obsession.
 Over the course of the semester I ended up making about sixty pieces, from little handmade things to lots and lots of thrown pots.
 I had so much fun making as much as I could and learning the muscle memory of throwing on the wheel.
 Because I was cruising through the pieces so fast, nothing is perfect.
 Perfection is not my goal, I love the organic beauty of clay, but my pieces were heavy and unbalanced which became less of a problem the more I threw.
 The blurry phone picture above is just one class of throwing, I couldn’t get enough.

 One of my biggest mistakes was I waited until the last minute to glaze everything.
 All my fired pieces started to pile up in my locker.
 I didn’t want to stop making, so the last 2 weeks of school I found myself rushing to glaze about fifty pieces all with random colors and techniques.
 When I saw my finished pieces I was disappointed, the glazing was not great.
 But it’s okay, I’m a big believer in the importance of making mistakes in the creative process.
 I took extensive glaze notes, so I can work off that next semester.